 Normally, oxygen gets into your blood and is supplied to the body from your lungs.
 Each time you take a breath in, air rushes into the tiny air pockets at the end of all the airway branches in your lungs.
 At the same time, blood from your heart is brought close to these thin-walled air pockets, so that oxygen can move into your blood while waste products move out.
 Oxygen-rich blood then returns to the heart and is supplied to the body.
 If, by accident, you inhaled a small object into your lungs, it would become stuck in one of the airways branches.
 Little oxygen would get to the downstream air pockets.
 To prevent this area of lung supplying blood starved of oxygen back to the heart (and therefore the rest of body), blood vessels in the area closed down or constrict.
 This is normally a very good thing and is an example of the body protecting itself.

 At altitude however, this same process is a cause of the disease HAPE.
 Because the whole lung is starved of oxygen, the whole lung reacts in the same way – blood vessels constricting all over the place and not just in small areas.
 The blood in these vessels is squeezed and the pressure goes up forcing fluid out of blood and into air pockets.
-Click for a more detailed explanation of what happens to the lungs at high altitude.

 Very dangerous and reactive substances are formed in your blood when you are starved of oxygen and these can directly damage the special membrane between air and blood in your lungs causing further fluid leak and worsening HAPE.